Perceptive Software: History

 The company was founded in 1988 as Genesis Software and initially produced accounts payable software applications.
 The name changed to Perceptive Vision in 1995, when the company's focus shifted to document management, imaging and workflow and its flagship product, ImageNow.
 The company became Perceptive Software in 2004 and was acquired by Lexmark International in 2010 for $280 million.

-Perceptive Software is one of the top 10 providers of ECM software technology in the world.

 In 2011, Lexmark purchased the Netherlands-based Pallas Athena in a cash transaction valued at approximately $50.2 million.
 The Dutch company became part of Perceptive Software.

+In 2012, Perceptive Software was one of the top 10 providers of ECM software technology in the world.

 In March 2012, Lexmark International acquired Australia-based ISYS Search Software for $32 million and U.S.-based Nolij Corporation for $32 million.
-ISYS builds enterprise search solutions, and Nolij develops web-based document imaging and workflow software.
+Nolij develops web-based document imaging and workflow software.

 In January 2013, Lexmark acquired Minnesota-based Acuo Technologies for $45 million.
 Acuo Technologies develops medical imaging document management software.

 In March 2013, Lexmark announced acquisitions of AccessVia and Twistage for a combined purchase price of approximately $31.5 million.

 In late August 2013, Lexmark signed an agreement to acquire Germany-based Saperion AG, a leading developer and provider of enterprise content management (ECM) and business process management (BPM) software in Europe, for a cash purchase price of approximately $72 million.

-In early October 2013, Lexmark acquired PACSGEAR, a leading provider of connectivity solutions for medical image management and electronic health records, for a cash purchase price of approximately $54 million.
+In early October 2013, Lexmark acquired PACSGEAR for a cash purchase price of approximately $54 million.
 PACSGEAR will report into Perceptive Software.

-In November 2014, Lexmark acquired the Swedish company ReadSoft, a leading provider in capture solutions and especially in invoice processing fully integrated in SAP.
+In November 2014, Lexmark acquired the Swedish company ReadSoft.

 In March 2015, Lexmark announced an agreement to acquire (technically merge with) Kofax Limited for approximately $1 billion (US).
 Kofax and Perceptive will constitute a Lexmark Enterprise Software unit, but specific organizational details have not been announced.

 In May 2017, Lexmark entered into a definitive agreement to sell the Perceptive business unit to Hyland Software.

 On July 10, 2017, Hyland finalized its acquisition of the Perceptive Business Unit of Lexmark International, Inc. All enterprise software business assets in the Perceptive business unit, including Perceptive Content (formerly ImageNow), Perceptive Intelligent Capture (formerly Brainware), Acuo VNA, PACSGEAR, Claron, Nolij, Saperion, Pallas Athena, ISYS and Twistage, will now operate under Hyland’s portfolio of products.